-- Add whipped topping: Once the it has cooled completely, spread the whipped cream on top with a spatula.
+- Add whipped topping: Once it has cooled completely, spread the whipped cream on top with a spatula.
 I like to make my own homemade whipped cream, but cool whip works too.

-- Chill, top and serve!
+- Chill, top, and serve!
 Cover and store in the fridge until ready to serve.
 Top with fresh berries or sprinkles just before serving.

 The beauty of this recipe is that it will work with any flavor of jello!
 My personal favorite to use is strawberry, but any flavor would taste amazing.
 Below are a few delicious variation ideas:

 - Cherry: White mix, cherry jello, and whipped cream with cherry pie filling on top.

 - Lemon poke cake: Lemon mix, lemon jello, and whipped cream with lemon zest on top.